Subject: Use of University Funds

 University funds may not be used for any non-programmatic employee social or recreational function, where no business is conducted or no business objective is present.
 At no time should University funds pay for holiday or other celebrations for staff.
 Rather, such celebrations should be funded by employee collections or by other appropriate means.

 c.
 Donations for Political Purposes

 Any expenditure for political purposes is strictly prohibited. d.
-Lobbyists No expenditure may be made to retain any person, other than UMS staff, that is required to register as a lobbyist as defined under Maine Revised Statute Title 3, section 312-A, subsection 10.
+Lobbyists No expenditure may be made to retain any person, other than UMS staff, that is required to register as a lobbyist as defined under Maine Revised Statute Title 3, section 312-A, subsection 10 (External Site).

 Certain expenditures require particular caution because their business purpose may not be immediately obvious.
 As outlined below, such expenditures might be allowable depending on the circumstances.
 The business purpose for these types of expenditures must be clearly indicated on the supporting documentation.

 In general, expenditures for items such as flowers and candy are not allowable; however, exceptions may be made on a case by case basis.
 Such exceptions might include displays for programmatic reasons such as events honoring students at the end of the year and annual employee recognition events or for certain development activities or cultivating donor relations.

 Upon the death of an employee or student, the Chancellor and Presidents may extend official expressions of sympathy on behalf of the University.
 Such expressions may be funded from designated unrestricted gift or vending machine revenues (recorded in Fund 10) and expenditures may be for flowers or donations in lieu of flowers but such donations may only be for educational purposes benefiting the University.
 Good judgment should be applied including reasonableness related to the amount, frequency, and appropriateness.
 The Chancellor and President may also send such expressions in limited other circumstances as they determine appropriate.